theresia28/Cybernoob/README.md

 ## 🛠️ About Me

-Hi, I'm [Your Name] 👋, a [mention your current role or status, e.g., cybersecurity enthusiast, SOC Analyst, fresh graduate].
+Hi, I'm Jessia Hutabarat 👋, a new cybersecurity enthusiast and fresh graduate.
 I am passionate about exploring, learning, and building solutions in the world of cybersecurity.
 My areas of interest include:

 - 🔍 Network Security
 - 🛡️ Vulnerability Assessment